threatequation/node-soc-lite/README.md

-# node-soc #
+# node-soc-lite #

-* A security middleware for node.js. app to Detect, Prevent and generate report in your dashboard
+* A security middleware for node.js. app to Detect and generate report in your dashboard

 ### How do I get set up? ###

 ### with npm ###

-`npm install node-soc --save`
+`npm install node-soc-lite --save`

+### or with Yarn ###

+`yarn add node-soc-lite`

-After doing those things "The plugin is sucessfully install" the message will be show in your terminal.
+After doing those things "The node-soc-lite is successfully install" the message will be show in your terminal.

 ### Add those lines in your `app.js` or `server.js` file. ###